 The first-party audit

-First-party audits are especially important for the standards ISO 9001:2015, ISO 45001 or ISO 14001, but are used in other certifications as well.
+You schedule and perform ISO internal audits with an internal auditor, who is typically part of a designated department within your company, although an external auditing team can also fill this position.
+First-party audits are especially important for the standards ISO 9001:2015, ISO 45001 or ISO 14001, but are also present in other certifications as well.
 These audits help you establish and maintain healthy internal processes.

 The second-party audit